Reproductive labor: International division

 Evelyn Nakano Glenn provided the insight that reproductive labor was divided based on race and ethnicity, a pattern she called the "racial division of reproductive labor."
-Industrialization in the nineteenth century morphed society’s roles assigned to men and women, with men being seen as the primary breadwinners for their family and women as home maker.
+Industrialization in the nineteenth century morphed society's roles assigned to men and women, with men being seen as the primary breadwinners for their family and women as home maker.
 However, many middle-class white families in the United States were able to afford to outsource some of the more unpleasant household chores to domestic servants.
 This racial and ethnic background of the women hired in these roles varied by location.
 In the Northeast United States, European immigrants, mainly from Germany or Ireland, made up the majority of domestic servants until the beginning of the twentieth century.
 Throughout time, as the social status of the role declined and the overall working conditions worsened it started to become more racially stratified.
 The role was mainly taken on by African American women in the South, Mexicans in the Southwest, and Japanese people in northern California and Hawaii.
 In addition to workers in this position making low wages, they were also often treated as subordinates by their employer, the woman of the house, and the only women that would take these jobs did so because there were no other opportunities available to them.
-There was an ideology produced that said Black and Latina women were “made” to work and serve for white families as domestic workers.
-This changed in the late 20th century, where the amount of women working as domestic servants first declined due to modernization, development, and an increase in other job opportunities for the women previously taking on this role However, Saskia Sassen-Koob explained that when the economy shifted to service based, it created a demand for immigrant women because low wage jobs were made available in developed countries.
-Mainly these roles were being taken on largely by immigrants from Mexico, Central America, and the Caribbean.These jobs drew a female workforce to them because of the low wage, so that they are viewed as “women’s jobs.”
+There was an ideology produced that said Black and Latina women were "made" to work and serve for white families as domestic workers.
+This changed in the late 20th century, where the number of women working as domestic servants first declined due to modernization, development, and an increase in other job opportunities for the women previously taking on this role However, Saskia Sassen-Koob explained that when the economy shifted to service based, it created a demand for immigrant women because low wage jobs were made available in developed countries.
+Mainly these roles were being taken on largely by immigrants from Mexico, Central America, and the Caribbean.
+These jobs drew a female workforce to them because of the low wage, so that they are viewed as "women's jobs."
 Drawing on the work of Glenn and Sassen-Koob's work, Parrenas brought together Glenn's ideas about the racial division of reproductive labor and Sassen-Koob's ideas about feminization and globalization and used them to analyze paid reproductive work.